bitburner-official/bitburner-src/markdown/bitburner.server.sshportopen.md

 ## Server.sshPortOpen property

-Flag indicating whether the SSH Port is open
+Whether or not the SSH Port is open

 **Signature:**